terjanq/Flag-Capture/MatesCTF 2018/yeunote/README.md

 ### Bug Bounty
 In the tab `Bug Bounty` we have a simple form allowing us to send the suspicious URL to the admin.
 There is also `description` field but I don't think it does anything at all.
-If we send the admin URL `http://yoursite/csrf.html` he will visit the link using `headless chrome 67`.
+If we send the URL `http://yoursite/csrf.html` he will visit the link using `headless chrome 67`.

 ### CSRF page &ndash; add_share